Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Related Works

-\textbf{3DGS Compression:} Recent studies in 3DGS compression can be categorized into either post-processing-based or learning-based approaches.
-Post-processing methods include significance pruning \cite{lightGS, compactGS}, codebooks \cite{compactGS}, knowledge distillation \cite{lightGS}, and quantization \cite{niedermayr} to either prune primitives or compress Gaussian attributes.
-Thanks to 3DGS's explicit structure, point cloud compression techniques such as octree encoding \cite{octreeGS, huang2024hierarchicalcompressiontechnique3d}, graph signal processing \cite{graph} and region-adaptive hierarchical transform (RAHT) \cite{MesonGS} have also been adapted for 3DGS compression with structural considerations.
-Learning-based methods encompass strategies like Scaffold \cite{scaffold}, which optimize neural Gaussians with residual components to reduce local redundancy, as well as entropy-constrained approaches \cite{HAC,compgs} that leverage global context for compressing 3DGS more effectively. \\ \textbf{Dynamic 3DGS: }While 3DGS has been successfully compressed, addressing the complexity of time modeling in dynamic 3DGS presents another challenge.
-Time-variant methods either decompose 4D Gaussians into time-conditioned 3D Gaussians with auxiliary components \cite{ICLR} or represent positions and attributes as functions of time to capture object motions \cite{STG}.
-Conversely, time-invariant (deformation-based) methods learn implicit position mappings that deform primitives using latent embeddings such as positional embeddings \cite{d3dgs, ed3dgs}, hash tables \cite{xu2024grid4d4ddecomposedhash}, and low-rank grids \cite{4DGS}.
-While the latter category achieves superior quality-storage performance, it lacks compact optimization for 3DGS as reviewed earlier and does not compress the latent embeddings, which we explore in the following.\\ \textbf{Latent Embedding Compression:} NVS methods utilizing latent embeddings \cite{4DGS, BiNeRF, muller2022instant, kplanes, HexPlane} achieve high quality results, but also lead to increased storage overhead.
+NVS methods utilizing latent embeddings \cite{4DGS, BiNeRF, muller2022instant, kplanes, HexPlane} achieve high-quality results, but also lead to increased storage overhead.
 To make embeddings smaller, \cite{muller2022instant} maps a large feature grid into a compact hash table, while \cite{BiNeRF} distills a high-dimensional feature grid into a binary grid.
-In dynamic NVS, storage overhead for latent embeddings become even more pronounced; low-rank approximations, such as wavelet decomposition \cite{wavelet}, vector-matrix decomposition \cite{TensorRF}, and HexPlane projection \cite{HexPlane, kplanes}, provide promising solutions by mitigating dimensional redundancy.
-Moreover, contextual dependencies among neighboring elements provide further compression potential, as explored in image compression \cite{checkerboard, elic}, as well as in video compression \cite{dcvc}.
-To extend these advances into 3D representations, \cite{CNC, HAC} introduce spatial and hash-grid contexts to capture spatial redundancy in neural radiance field (NeRF) and 3DGS latent embeddings, which achieve nearly 100 compression gain over their vanilla implementations.\\ Building on 3DGS and latent embeddings compression, our approach benchmarks 4DGS compression by training lightweight deformable primitives with a deep context model to fully exploit spatio-temporal redundancy.
+In dynamic NVS, storage overhead for latent embeddings becomes even more pronounced; low-rank approximations, such as wavelet decomposition \cite{wavelet}, vector-matrix decomposition \cite{TensorRF}, and HexPlane projection \cite{HexPlane, kplanes}, provide promising solutions by mitigating dimensional redundancy.
+Moreover, contextual dependencies among neighboring elements provide further compression potential, as explored in image compression \cite{checkerboard, elic}, as well as in video compression \cite{dcvc, ma2019image}.
+To extend these advances into 3D representations, \cite{CNC, HAC} introduce spatial and hash-grid contexts to capture spatial redundancy in NeRF and 3DGS latent embeddings, which achieve nearly 100 compression gain over their vanilla implementations.\\ Building on 3DGS and latent embeddings compression, our approach benchmarks 4DGS compression by training lightweight deformable primitives with a deep context model to fully exploit spatio-temporal redundancy.